ALERT CONTENT PLACEHOLDER

 Since 1990, over 800 living liver donor transplants have been performed at the University Health Network (UHN).
 All donors have returned to their regular lifestyle with no restrictions.

 There is no monetary compensation for organ donation.
-There is a reimbursement program called Program for Reimbursing Expenses of Living Organ Donors (PRELOD) PDF Icon funded by the Trillium Gift of Life Network.
+There is a reimbursement program called Program for Reimbursing Expenses of Living Organ Donors (PRELOD) funded by the Trillium Gift of Life Network.
 PRELOD may pay for potential expenses that happen during the evaluation process.
 During your preliminary appointment, a transplant assessment coordinator will talk to you about the PRELOD reimbursement program and how to apply for it.

 Once a recipient is listed for transplant at UHN, the UHN living liver donor program will begin evaluating applications from donors.

-If you are interested in becoming a living liver donor, please complete the Living Donor Health History Form PDF Icon and attach a copy of your blood donor card, or a letter or blood test from your family doctor indicating your blood type.
+If you are interested in becoming a living liver donor, please complete the Living Donor Health History Form and attach a copy of your blood donor card, or a letter or blood test from your family doctor indicating your blood type.

 Another donor may be undergoing their evaluation when you apply.
 The living liver donor program only evaluates one donor at a time because of the costs involved to the individual being evaluated and to the health care system.
 The pace of the donor evaluation is driven by donor safety and the time needed to obtain fully informed consent.